-The Office of Research and Engagement (ORE) is now accepting proposals for Professional and Scholarly Development Awards (PSDA) in the Visual and Performing Arts, Humanities, and Social Sciences for the 2017-18 academic year.
-These grants are intended to enable scholarship that leads to research opportunities, collaborations, book contracts, juried competitions, foundation grants, faculty annual awards, or journal papers in direct alignment with our Vol Vision 2020 goals.
-ORE anticipates being able to make up to 20 awards annually.
+The Office of Research and Engagement (ORE) is now accepting proposals for the 2020 competition for the Professional and Scholarly Development Awards (PSDA) in the Arts, Humanities, and Social Sciences.
+These awards of up to $5,000 are intended as seed funding to support applications for external research funding, collaborations, book contracts, juried competitions, fellowships, and journal papers.
+ORE anticipates funding for approximately 18 awards for the 2021 calendar year.

 The goal of the funds is to support the professional and/or scholarly development of the faculty member.
-PSDA funds may be used to cover such costs as research supplies, travel to collaborate or to work in laboratories, libraries, or archives, or in other ways, as long as the outcome will be the professional development of the faculty member.
+PSDA funds may be used to cover such costs as research supplies, meeting with collaborators, and travel to work in libraries or archives.
 These funds are not intended to support travel to meetings or for purposes of scholarly presentation or for faculty or graduate student salaries.

 Deadlines and submission procedures

 Applicants should prepare and submit the proposal using InfoReady no later than 5:00 pm on Friday, December 11, 2020.
 Click here to submit your proposal.

 An internal committee convened by ORE will evaluate the proposals based on the following review criteria:

 - The potential impact of the proposed activity on the applicant’s overall professional development and scholarship.

 - The potential of the proposed activity to generate tangible outcomes, such as specific research or fellowship proposals, collaborations, book contracts, juried competitions, or journal papers.

 Final funding decisions will be made by ORE based upon the recommendations of the internal committee.
 The award period will be January 1 – December 31, 2021.